TeskaLabs/CatVision-Docs/get-started/sdk-android.md

 * A source code of the Android application
 * Android Studio
 * _CatVision.io API Key ID_ \(see [Catvision.io API Key](//get-started/api-key.md)\)
-* An Android permission `android.permission.INTERNET` to [perform network operations](https://developer.android.com/training/basics/network-ops/connecting.html)
-* An Android permission `android.permission.ACCESS_NETWORK_STATE` to [access information about networks](https://developer.android.com/reference/android/Manifest.permission.html#ACCESS_NETWORK_STATE)

 _Remark about Android version requirement:_ Android provides the screen capture functionality starting from API level 21 respective Android 5.0.
 CatVision.io SDK for Android can be integrated into applications targeting older Android versions, but screen sharing will not be functional.

-## Add a CatVision.io SDK
+## Add the CatVision.io SDK

 Insert a following line into `dependencies` section of your Android application `build.gradle` and press 'Sync Now'.
-It will download an _CatVision.io SDK_ from [JCenter](https://bintray.com/teskalabs/CatVision.io/catvision-io-sdk-android) and integrate it into the app source code.
+Android Studio will automatically download an _CatVision.io SDK_ from [JCenter](https://bintray.com/teskalabs/CatVision.io/catvision-io-sdk-android) and integrate it into the application source code.

 ```
 compile 'com.teskalabs.cvio:catvision-io-sdk-android:+'